 *THE COPY GAME- While sitting at the piano/keyboard with your child, play 2 or 3 consecutive notes in a row, then have your child try and copy you.
 Have them now play a few notes and you copy and play back.
 It’s a fun way to explore the sounds of the instrument while exercising the music muscle.

 *REWARDS- Often times having a reward when children play/practice can work in order to establish a practicing/playing routine at home.
-We often encourage a reward when a child completes our 30day practice challenge.
-Often in cases the challenge turns into a daily habit and students start to play everyday even after the challenge is up.
+We often encourage a reward when a child completes our 30-day practice challenge.
+Many times, the challenge turns into a daily habit and students start to play every day even after the challenge is up.

 ENVIRONMENT- Providing a good environment for your child’s practicing/playing is essential.
 Make sure not only to have a proper keyboard or piano with a properly sized bench, but also a quiet room, good lighting and freedom from distractions such as television, radio and other people’s activities.
 Make sure other members of the family know and respect how important your child’s piano time is.